 - > A file system organizes files in one or more "blocks".
-They are the smallest element a file system can allocate and manage. - > On a supercomputer that FS block size can be much larger than on a PC - PC: used to be 512 bytes, but on current file systems often 4 kB. - On a cluster, the block size is often much larger, e.g., 128 kB - Large disks, small block size = too many blocks to manage efficiently. - Larger "blocks" better fit with RAID (using multiple disks in a clever way to compensate for a failed disk). - > So a 100-byte file will really occupy 128 kB on file system with 128 kB "blocks" (and a little more since it also takes space in the file system table. - Extreme case: User who used 642.5 kB to store what was really 36 bytes of data in his program: 4 FP numbers and one integer and was not even storing the full precision of the FP number. - > Example: Previous Uantwerpen GPFS file system (now IBM Spectrum Scale)
+They are the smallest element a file system can allocate and manage. - > On a supercomputer that FS block size can be much larger than on a PC - o PC: used to be 512 bytes, but on current file systems often 4 kB. - o On a cluster, the block size is sometimes much larger (depending on the file system), e.g., 128 kB - Large disks, small block size = too many blocks to manage efficiently. - Larger "blocks" better fit with RAID (using multiple disks in a clever way to compensate for a failed disk). - > So a 100-byte file will really occupy 128 kB on file system with 128 kB "blocks" (and a little more since it also takes space in the file system table. - Extreme case: User who used 642.5 kB to store what was really 36 bytes of data in his program: 4 FP numbers and one integer and was not even storing the full precision of the FP number. - > Example: Previous UAntwerpen GPFS file system (now IBM Spectrum Scale)